STRONG-TACT/strong-tact.github.io/index.markdown

 > 📢 News! <br>
-> Jan 19 --- We are preparing for the Dice Adventure Competition 2025, stay tuned! \\
+> Jan 31 --- We are hosting the 2nd iteration of Dice Adventure Competition at Conference on Games 2025! \\
 > Join us on [Slack](https://join.slack.com/t/dice-adventure/shared_invite/zt-2ia9cgtkn-VAKxgzLBYlS9tzKWmE8ePA) channel for most up-to-date information. \\
+> ~~Jan 19 --- We are preparing for the Dice Adventure Competition 2025, stay tuned!~~ \\
 <!-- > ~~Daily virtual match making session available at **8am - 10am EST, 12pm-2pm EST, 8pm - 10pm EST** from **July 16, 2024** to **July 27, 2024**.
 [Sign up](https://gatech.co1.qualtrics.com/jfe/form/SV_bqqsRdimotXh8nI) to [compete](https://cmu-tact.itch.io/dice-adventure)!~~ \\
 > ~~June 25 --- Agent submission deadline has been extended to July 7.~~ \\
 > ~~May 8 --- Dice Adventure is online!
 See [Game](/game) for more details.~~ \\